pmady/pmady/README.md

 ## About Me

-I'm a DevOps/Platform Engineer passionate about cloud-native technologies and open source.
+Senior DevOps/Platform Engineer with deep expertise in cloud-native technologies, Kubernetes ecosystems, and infrastructure automation.
+Passionate about building scalable, resilient systems and contributing to open source communities.

 ## 📊 GitHub Stats